-Certificate Level: Graduate Admission Requirements: Bachelor's degree Certificate Type: Post-Baccalaureate Number of Credits to Completion: 12.0 Instructional Delivery: Online Calendar Type: Quarter Expected Time to Completion: 1 year Financial Aid Eligibility: Not aid eligible Classification of Instructional Program (CIP) Code: 30.1202 Standard Occupational Classification (SOC) Code: 11-9199
+Certificate Level: Graduate

+Admission Requirements: Bachelor's degree Certificate Type: Post-Baccalaureate Number of Credits to Completion: 12.0

+Instructional Delivery: Online Calendar Type: Quarter

+Expected Time to Completion: 1 year Financial Aid Eligibility: Not aid eligible

+Classification of Instructional Program (CIP) Code: 30.1202 Standard Occupational Classification (SOC) Code: 11-9199

 The Responsible Cultural Leadership certificate is designed to equip culture leaders with the necessary skills to manage and advocate for changes within the culture industry and society.
-The program consists of four elective courses from the AAML Program (https://catalog.drexel.edu/graduate/ collegeofmediaartsanddesign/artsadministrationandmuseumleadership/): AADM 757, MUSL 630, MUSL 690, AADM 690.
-The elective classes will empower AAML students to be culture leaders in areas of activism, social justice, sustainability, equity and inclusion.
-In conclusion, the proposed elective classes will uphold Drexel University's commitment to DEIA work, social justice and planetary well-being.
+The program consists of four courses: AADM 757, MUSL 630, MUSL 690, AADM 690.
+With classes created by pioneers of the cultural field, this certificate will empower students to be culture leaders in areas of activism, social justice, sustainability, equity and inclusion.